galamo/Haifa-20-mysql/readme.md

 ## Homework - 24-4-2022

-- fetch the number of food categories from products
+- fetch the number of food categories from products ( answer: 16)
 - fetch all the products that cost more than 10$ and in the following categories:
 Oil
 Sauces
+(answer: 4)

-- fetch the number of companies according the suppliers table
+- fetch the number of companies according the suppliers table (answer: 10)
-- fetch the number of suppliers
+- fetch the number of suppliers (answer: 10)
-- fetch the number of customers
+- fetch the number of customers (answer: 29 )
-- fetch the number of orders which under state IL
+- fetch the number of orders which under state IL  (answer: 6 )

 ### Order By